labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeStat.md

 #### Gene Families to Gene Associations

-The `gene_families.tsv` file follows the format produced by [MMseqs2](https://github.com/soedinglab/MMseqs2) using the `createtsv` subcommand.
-The file consists of four columns:
+The `gene_families.tsv` file consists of four columns:

 1. **Gene Family ID**: The identifier for the gene family.
 2. **Gene ID**: The identifier for the gene.